yagnapriyad/Cmpe297_Sec98_EmergyingTechnologies_Project/README.md

 YES - tumor, encoded as 1.
 NO - no tumor, encoded as 0.

+Data Augmentation

+As the input dataset size is comparatively smaller, data augmentation technique is performed to increase the traing set data.
+And also data augmentation helps in avoiding over training of the model.

 Models implemented:

 1. VGG16 and VGG16 with Transfer Learning